danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 // Generate new text
 function generate() {
-  // prevent starting inference if we've already started another instance
+  // prevent starting inference if we've already started another instance if(!runningInference) {
-  // TODO: is there better JS way of doing this? if(!runningInference) {
     runningInference = true;